 Journalists and politicians will not be on the panel, Sanef chair Mondli Makhanya confirmed.

 Press ombud Joe Thloloe said this week a report had been compiled following public hearings on media self-regulation that were organised by the Press Council.
+The report will now be handed over to the constituent associations of the Press Council — the Newspaper Association of SA, the Magazine Publishers Association, the Association of Independent Publishers, the Forum of Community Journalists and Sanef.

 The panel move follows the ANC’s decision to forge ahead with its policy decision, taken in Polokwane in December 2007, to investigate a statutory media appeals tribunal.